0xprinc/checks-while-hacks/README.md

 78. Lower size uints are actually less gas efficient.
 One exception is when packing the variables.
 79. Better not to use the dynamic array to save some space that would have been filled to store the length of that array.
 80. We can also simulate a transaction in a contract by making a function that simulates what is needed and also reverting on every result but with a custom message for each reason and can then be used in a `try and catch` statement to be able to have the results of the simulated transaction.
+81. The implementation of the IERC interfaces should be strictly following the standards of ERC, otherwise this will be difficult to integrate this with the other contracts.
+For example : `tokenURI(uint256 tokenId)` function in ERC721 should revert(and not just return) if the `tokenId` is not minted yet.

 ## Unexpected implementations and Outputs from already deployed contracts